insidae/website/content/26-04-2020/index.md

 > "Vintage travel posters, especially those from the 1910's and 20's, are absolutely beautiful."

 They're visually dynamic and evoke a more romantic, adventurous sense of travel than we know today.
-They also have a few interesting design choices in common, namely a limited colour palette and a strong perspective.
-Many of them use simplified shapes and flat colours too, and it's these reasons that make them well-suited for being recreated using vector graphics.
+They also have a few interesting design choices in common.

+Namely, a limited colour palette and a strong perspective.
+Many of them use simplified shapes and flat colours too, and it's these reasons that make them well-suited for design using vector graphics.

 So, what is a vector graphic?